lailabougria/talks/message-processing-failed-but-whats-the-root-cause/samples/azure/README.md

 The sample demonstrates how to:

-- Collect telemetry information from the Azure SDK (experimental at the time of writing) and NServiceBus framework
+- Collect telemetry information from ASP.NET Core, the Azure SDK (experimental at the time of writing), the NServiceBus framework, and a custom ActivitySource declared in the Stock project
-- Forward telemetry to an Azure Monitor exporter
 - Define and use an ActivitySource to emit tracing information
 - Connect traces and logs
+- Forward telemetry to an [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) exporter

 ## Setting up OpenTelemetry